assaf/zombie/README.md

       })
       .fail(function(error) {
         // Error happened, test is done.
 Otherwise, done never
-        // gets called and test will fail. done();
+        // gets called and Mocha will fail this test. done();
       });

 Another way of dealing with errors:

     before(function(done) {
-      browser
+      this.browser = new Browser();
+      this.browser
         .visit("/no-such-page")
         .finally(done);
     });

     it("should report an error", function() {
-      assert(browser.error);
+      assert(this.browser.error);
     })

-This is particular to Mocha.
-If we used `then(done)`, the callback would never get called since the promise gets rejected (no such page to load).
-If we used `fail(done)` the callback would be called with an error, causing the test to fail.
-But `finally` calls our callback whether the promise got resolved or rejected.
+Unlike `then`, the `finally` callback gets called on either success or failure and with no value.

 Read more [about promises](http://documentup.com/kriskowal/q/).